Chicago Divorce Business Valuation Lawyers

 The questions surrounding the fair disposal of the family business are often complicated.
 Does the spouse running the business have a right to a larger share than the spouse who is not involved?
 If the business was started by one spouse before marriage, who is entitled to it and for how much?
 What happens to the business when the marriage ends?
 A business valuation can help clarify these and other issues by setting out the facts and details before the parties, allowing them to negotiate based on a clear, objective picture of their financial and legal situation.
 Without a business valuation, both spouses are negotiating "in the dark" - taking guesses as to who may be entitled to what without knowing precisely what is at stake.

 Divorce is a life-changing and often emotionally draining experience.
 When a family business is at stake, you need objective, experienced legal and financial help to ensure that you receive the portion of the family's largest asset that you need and deserve.
-The experienced Illinois high asset divorce lawyers at Nottage and Ward, LLP have dedicated over twenty years to helping individuals with the legal and financial aspects of divorce.
+The experienced Illinois high asset divorce lawyers at Nottage and Ward, LLP have dedicated over thirty years to helping individuals with the legal and financial aspects of divorce.
 We consult experienced professionals to ensure that business valuations are accurate.
 We are experienced negotiators who will represent your interests in mediation and in litigation based on the facts.
 Contact Nottage and Ward, LLP at (312) 332-2915 today to schedule an initial consultation.

 - The Business of Divorce

 - Business Valuation and Divorce